Air-board/airdraw/README.md

 ![image](https://user-images.githubusercontent.com/53861812/172015762-153fcb80-72a5-4590-b78e-07f38d4389d3.png)

+# Program Execution
 To run the program, clone the entire repository.
-Install the packages in requirements.txt and run
+Install the packages in requirements.txt and run air_draw.py.
+Use the index finger to draw, index and middle finger to erase and open palm to clear any drawings.
+Use the pinky finger (finger up) only to send the drawn text to the deep learning model and predict the text.
+The predicted text is uploaded into Firebase from where the AR application loads the text.